openapi-generators/openapi-python-client/CONTRIBUTING.md

 1. Write some code and make sure it's covered by unit tests.
 All unit tests are in the `tests` directory and the file structure should mirror the structure of the source code in the `openapi_python_client` directory.
 2. When in a Poetry shell (`poetry shell`) run `task check` in order to run most of the same checks CI runs.
 This will auto-reformat the code, check type annotations, run unit tests, check code coverage, and lint the code.
 3. If you're writing a new feature, try to add it to the end to end test.
-   1. If adding support for a new OpenAPI feature
+   1. If adding support for a new OpenAPI feature, add it somewhere in `end_to_end_tests/openapi.json`
-      1. add the relevant feature to our FastAPI app in `end_to_end_tests/fastapi_app`.
-      2. Regenerate the OpenAPI document with `task openapi`.
-      3. Check `end_to_end_tests/openapi.json` to confirm it has the new feature you're trying to test.
-   2. Regenerate the "golden record" with `task gr`.
+   2. Regenerate the "golden record" with `task regen`.
 This is a client generated from the OpenAPI document used for end to end testing.
    3. Check the changes to `end_to_end_tests/golden-record` to confirm only what you intended to change did change and that the changes look correct.
 4. Run the end to end tests with `task e2e`.
 This will generate a client against `end_to_end_tests/openapi.json` and compare it with `end_to_end_tests/golden-record`.
 The test will fail if **anything is different**.
 The end to end test is not included in `task check` as it takes longer to run and doesn't provide very useful feedback in the event of failure.
-If this test does fail, the easiest way to check what's wrong is to run `task gr` and check the diff of `golden-record`.
+If this test does fail, the easiest way to check what's wrong is to run `task regen` and check the diff of `golden-record`.
 5. Include a summary of your changes in `CHANGELOG.md`.
 If there isn't an "Unreleased" version in the CHANGELOG yet, go ahead and add one.

 ## Creating a Pull Request